 Mitali Mukherjee on why to apply for our Fellowships: “The answer to the industry's problems will come from within journalists”

-The Director of our Journalist Programmes explains why these kinds of spaces matter more than ever for journalism at this particular time
+The Director of the Reuters Institute explains why these kinds of spaces matter more than ever for journalism at this particular time

-Mitali Mukherjee (1979) is a political economy journalist with more than two decades of experience.
-From September 2022 she is the Director of the Reuters Institute’s Journalist Programmes, and the person running the Institute’s Fellowships along with Caithlin Mercer and the rest of the team.
-As the deadline to apply approaches, Mitali explains in this interview who should apply for the programme, why it is particularly useful right now for the news industry, and which kinds of projects she is looking for.
-You’ll find everything you need to know about our Fellowships in this link
+Mitali Mukherjee is a political economy journalist with more than two decades of experience.
+She is the Director of the Reuters Institute and was formerly the Director of Journalist Programmes running the Fellowship Programme alongside Caithlin Mercer and the rest of the team.
+As the Institute opens applications, Mitali explains in this interview who should apply for the programme, why it is particularly useful right now for the news industry, and which kinds of projects she is looking for.
+Find out more.

 Q. Which kinds of journalists should apply for the Fellowship?